Suresh Warpudkar

-Suresh Ambadasrao Warpudkar (born 15 July 1951) is an Indian politician who is the member of Maharashtra Legislative Assembly in 2019 from Pathri as an Indian National Congress candidate.
+Suresh Ambadasrao Warpudkar (born 15 July 1951) is an Indian politician who was the member of Maharashtra Legislative Assembly for five term from Pathri and Singnapur vidhan sabha as an Indian National Congress candidate.
 He was also a minister of state in Government of Maharashtra and Member of Parliament in 1998 from Parbhani.
+Suresh Warpudkar is a senior most Congress leader from Parbhani district and had join BJP in July 2025 ahead of the civic body and Zilla Parishad elections in the state.

 Early life and education

 Warpudkar was born on 15 July 1951 in Warpud village of Parbhani District.
 His father, Ambadasrao Warpudkar was a farmer.